Gunther-Schulz/slackchannel2pdf/README.md

   --write-raw-data      will also write all raw data returned from the API to
                         files, e.g. messages.json with all messages (default:
                         None)
+  --read-cached         Reads messages from previously written Json files (with --write-raw-data)
+                        instead of retrieving them from slack.
   --add-debug-info      wether to add debug info to PDF (default: False)
 ```

 ## Limitations

-- Text only: **slackchannel2pdf** will export only text from a channel, but not images or icons.
-This is by design.
+- Text only: **slackchannel2pdf** will export only text and images from a channel, but not icons.
 - No Emojis: the tools is currently not able to write emojis as icons will will use their text representation instead (e.g. `:laughing:` instead of :laughing:).
 - DMs, Group DM: Currently not supported
 - Limited blocks support:Some non-text features of layout blocks not yet supported